A Conversation With Michelle Tea and Camara Meri Rajabari

 On Indigenous Seedkeeping and Food Sovereignty (Livestream)

-A Conversation with Rowen White
+A Conversation With Rowen White and Michelle Glowa

 Seedkeeper, author, mentor, and founder of Sierra Seeds, Rowen White is a passionate activist for Indigenous seed and food sovereignty.
 With increasing industrialization of our food and the erosion of biodiversity within cultural contexts, Rowen works to guide and mentor mindful eaters and food/seed sovereignty leaders in their capacity to lead, vision, and nourish a deep-rooted transformation.